drasticstatic/dao/README_dao.js.md

 # DAO.js Test Suite Documentation

-This document explains the DAO test suite (`test/DAO.js`) and how the quorum system works in our enhanced DAO implementation.
+This document explains the DAO test suite (`test/DAO.js`) and how the quorum system mechanics work in our enhanced DAO implementation.

 ## Test Setup Overview